WallarooLabs/blog.wallaroolabs.com/content/post/ddos-detection.md

 categories = [
     "Examples"
 ]
-description = "Building a DDoS attack detector using timeseries analysis in real time with Wallaroo" author = "nisanharamati"
+description = "Building a DDoS attack detector using timeseries analysis in real time with Wallaroo." author = "nisanharamati"
 +++